Gemstone5-rx/simple_shell/README.md

 unsetenv
 Remove an environment variable
 Command syntax: unsetenv VARIABLE
-Should print something on stderr on failure10. cd
+Should print something on stderr on failure

+10. cd
 #advanced
 Simple shell 1.0 +
 Implement the builtin command cd: